mikkel250/analysis_simple/README.md

 - Human-readable market insights
 - Efficient caching to minimize API calls
 - Forecasting capabilities to extrapolate from cached data
+- Educational content explaining technical indicators and their interpretation

 ## Installation